cortexlabs/cortex/docs/clients/python.md

 - `api_spec` - A dictionary defining a single Cortex API.
 See https://docs.cortex.dev/v/master/ for schema.
 - `force` - Override any in-progress api updates.
-- `wait` - Block until the APIs are ready.
+- `wait` - Block until the API is ready.

 **Returns**: